-Research suggests that both of the targeted populations are at increased risk for experiencing trauma.
+Research suggested that both of the targeted populations were at increased risk for experiencing trauma.
 The effects of trauma can reduce participation in employment-related activities and affect vocational rehabilitation service outcomes.

 Key Strategies to Address Barriers

-- Career Exploration Group: Discuss employer expectations, learn job and social skills, and explore postsecondary education programs.
-The goal is to increase participants’ ability to explore and access careers.
-The group will ultimately be peer-led.
+Career Exploration Group: Discussed employer expectations, learned job and social skills, and explored postsecondary education programs.
+The goal was to increase participants’ ability to explore and access careers.
+The group was ultimately peer-led.

-- Employability Skills Training: Employability skills training increases a person’s ability to work with others and function socially.
-It also teaches how to adjust to workplace expectations, including written and unwritten rules and social norms.
+Employability Skills Training: Increased participants' ability to work with others and function socially.
+Taught participants how to adjust to workplace expectations, including written and unwritten rules and social norms.

-- Financial Literacy Training: Support people to develop skills and knowledge about personal money management and help them develop a plan for their financial future.
+Financial Literacy Training: Supported people to develop skills and knowledge about personal money management and helped them develop a plan for their financial future.

-- English as a Second Language Training: Connect non-native speakers with language learning opportunities in the community.
+English as a Second Language Training: Connected non-native speakers with language learning opportunities in the community.

-Project E3 will provide California’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.
+Project E3 provided California’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.

 We will leverage promising practices, knowledge, and experience gained from this project to expand employment opportunities for individuals with disabilities from underserved and economically disadvantaged populations throughout California and across the United States.

-For more information about the California community activities:
+For further information about these community activities contact: